xurror/finscale-sms-service/README.md

 		}]

 Note: While sending SMS, don't include country code as part of each message.
 This country code will be prefixed by taking value from provider details.
 You need configure host-address: [your public ip on which message-gateway is running] in application.yml

+### More services

+We are adding

+1. Adding Custom Service Provider
+2. TextLocal
+3. Plivo
+4. PlaySMS